-As antisemitism has been used as a tool of division and fear, we have also seen an increase in anti-Jewish hate crimes and incidents.
+As antisemitism has been used as a tool of division and fear, anti-Jewish hate crimes and incidents have increased.
+Furthermore, antisemitic conspiracy theories have become increasingly normalized and seek to sow distrust in our democracy and institutions and fuel violence against Jews and a number of other communities.

-The number of reported anti-Jewish hate crime incidents increased 20 percent from 2020 to 2021, according to the latest FBI report.
-And antisemitic incidents are also on the rise according to data collected by the Anti-Defamation League (ADL).
-ADL's most recent Audit of Antisemitic Incidents, for example, documented a record high of 3,697 antisemitic incidents in 2022, a 36 percent increase from 2021.53 While hate crimes make up only a small percentage of hate incidents, ADL documented a 26 percent increase in antisemitic assaults and a 51 percent increase in antisemitic vandalism incidents from 2021 to 2022.
+According to the FBI, the number of reported anti-Jewish hate crime incidents increased 36 percent from 2021 to 2022, following a 20 percent increase from 2020 to 2021.
+Antisemitic incidents are also on the rise, according to data collected by the Anti-Defamation League (ADL).
+ADL's most recent Audit of Antisemitic Incidents, published in March 2023, documented a record high of 3,697 antisemitic incidents in 2022, a 36 percent increase from 2021.
+While hate crimes make up only a small percentage of hate incidents, ADL documented a 26 percent increase in antisemitic assaults and a 51 percent increase in antisemitic vandalism incidents from 2021 to 2022.